franchev/CKS-exercise/README.md

 For the exam, you are allowed to have one extra browser tab open, which you can use to refer to the Kubernetes official documentation.
 I would not advise that you rely heavily on those documentation, because you only have a limitted amount of time to finish the exam.

+<h2>Exam prerequisites</h2>

+1. You must have a valid CKA certification

 <h2>Exam Detail</h2>

 1. Length: 2 hours